LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Blonde on Blonde – Bob Dylan

-What if you had been able to tell your 13-year old self that Bob Dylan would one day win the Nobel Prize for Literature?
-Do you think then your English teacher would have let you do your book report on Dylan’s latest album?
+What if you had been able to tell your 13-year-old self that Bob Dylan would one day win the Nobel Prize for Literature?
+Would your English teacher have let you do your book report on Dylan’s latest album?

 That trio of albums began with Bringing It All Back Home, continued with Highway 61 Revisited, and reached the pinnacle with the 1966 release of one of the first double albums in rock history, Blonde on Blonde.

-So producer Bob Johnston suggested they take super session player Al Kooper, Robbie Robertson of the Hawks and head to Nashville.
-It was there, using Robertson, Kooper and an all-star line-up of Nashville’s finest session players, that Dylan finished the rest of the album.
+So producer Bob Johnston suggested they take super session player Al Kooper, and Robbie Robertson of the Hawks and head to Nashville.
+It was there, using Robertson, Kooper, and an all-star line-up of Nashville’s finest session players, that Dylan finished the rest of the album.

 According to Kooper the name of the album as well as most of the song titles were invented by Dylan on the spur of the moment when they were doing the final mix down.